AdobeDocs/developers-animatesdk-docs/Layer_Parenting_Object/layerParenting3.md

 #### Example

-The following example gets the rig matrix of the first frame of the ninth layer:
+The following example gets the rig matrix from the first frame of the ninth layer:

 ```javascript